 At Evidence Physical Therapy, we provide you with the resources you need to begin living a heart-healthy life.
 We will work closely with you to address your medical history, current heart condition, and any additional health factors that must be taken into consideration for your treatment plan.
 Our highly trained Glenn Dale and Clinton physical therapists will also conduct a physical evaluation to determine your current level of physical ability.
 From there, a specialized treatment plan will be designed for your specific needs, equipped with the necessary exercises, training, education, nutrition, and counseling services needed to help you get on track to maintaining a heart-healthy lifestyle.

 Heart health is a serious topic – in fact, cardiovascular disease is the leading cause of disability and death across the nation.
 At Evidence Physical Therapy, we want to help you rise above that statistic.
-Request your appointment today, and we will get you started on the right track toward optimum cardiovascular health.
+Contact Us Today at Glenn Dale & Clinton, MD Centers to Request your appointment, and we will get you started on the right track toward optimum cardiovascular health.